 Vicky Yannoula is a classical music professional engaged in an array of performance, managerial, educational and entrepreneurial activities.
-In addition to her activities as a concert pianist, Vicky is Director of Akouson Classical Artists, Chief Executive and Music Summer School Director of the Hackney Youth Orchestras Trust, Deputy Head of Camden Music Service and Chair of The Musical Museum.
+In addition to her activities as a concert pianist, Vicky is Director of Akouson Classical Artists, Chief Executive and Music Summer School Director of the Hackney Youth Orchestras Trust and Deputy Head of Camden Music Service.

 Vicky began receiving piano tuition in Corfu-Greece where she was born.
 She continued her piano studies at the National Conservatory of Athens and obtained her Piano Recital Diploma with Distinction and a Special Prize for Exceptional Performance.
 She holds a Bachelor in Music (Honours) and a Postgraduate Diploma in Performance from the Royal College of Music.
 She also holds a Masters in Performance course from Goldsmiths College, and worked with professor Ruth Nye, a former pupil of the renowned pianist Claudio Arrau.